-Type ü (U with Two Dots) – Keyboard, Alt Code, Copy Guide
+Type U with Two Dots (Ü) – U Umlaut Alt Code, Copy & Shortcut

 What Is U with Two Dots (ü) Called?

 The “U with two dots” is officially called Ü (uppercase) or ü (lowercase).
-The two dots are known as an umlaut or diaeresis.
+The two dots are technically called a diaeresis.
+In German, when used in letters like ü, they are commonly called an umlaut.

 • In German, it’s an umlaut and changes how the vowel is pronounced.